 Yes.
-The Chilean Civil Code establishes in articles 2,151 and 2,160 that the principal shall not be obliged toward third parties by acts or agreements entered into by its agent if (i) the latter did not mention that he was acting on behalf of the principal, and (ii) the agent acts beyond the limits of its mandate.
-Ratification by the principal of the non-empowered actions may be a solution for the lack of corporate power.
+The Chilean Civil Code establishes in its articles 2,151 and 2,160 that the principal shall not be obliged toward third parties by acts or agreements entered into by its agent if (i) the latter did not mention that he was acting on behalf of the principal, and (ii) the agent acts beyond the limits of its mandate.
+However, this issue is mitigated by the "theory of appearance", based on article 2,173 of the Chilean Civil Code, according to which such agreements are legally binding for the corporation in case they were agreed upon in good faith by the counterpart, without knowledge of said lack of corporate power.
+Ratification by the principal of the non-empowered actions is also a possible solution for the lack of corporate power.